mcytowski/Laplace-GPU-Offload/Loop_Parallelisation_C.md

 Note, that in both cases we were not required to change the structure of the code to achieve GPU parallelisation.
 Although the Laplace example used in this tutorial gives us a space to explore various OpenACC and OpenMP directives and options, this is still a very simple program.
 In general cases, GPU parallelisation might require code restructure, regardless of which of the two programming paradigms is used.

-TBD: this is usually not the last step, analysis of block and vector sizes and impact on performance

 > **KEY TAKEAWAYS**
 > 1. We have explored differences between OpenACC and OpenMP loop constructs for GPU parallelisation.